Folsom ADU Site Prep

 • Driveway or access widening on hillside lots where equipment can't reach the backyard

-Pool removal is often step one
+Why is pool removal often step one in Folsom?

 A large share of Folsom ADU calls come from owners whose backyard pool is now competing with the planned ADU footprint.
 Pools from 1980-2000 era Folsom builds are often gunite, mid-size, and sitting in the only buildable part of the yard.
 When the ADU envelope overlaps the pool, full removal with engineered compaction is the cleaner path — partial fill-in usually is not structurally acceptable under the slab.